sherlock0088/Plant-LncRNA-pipeline-v2/README.md

 ### **3.1.
 Genome Assembly and Annotation File:**
     Download the genome assembly fasta file and gff file from Phytozome 13 for Glycine max Wm82.a6.v1.

 ### **3.2.
 Download Transcriptome Sequencing Data:**
-Example content of sra.list file:
+Example content of sra.list file

     SRR1174214
     SRR1174217
     SRR1174218